Research on Dandelions and Cancer

 - For both the leaf tincture and the root tincture the dosage is 100 drops added to water and taken 3 times per day.

-- For dandelion root tea: take 1- 2 teaspoons of Organic Dandelion Root and simmer in 2 cups of hot water for 15 minutes.
-Drink an 8 oz cup of this tea 3 times per day.
+- For dandelion root tea: bring 2 cups of water to a boil.
+Add 1- 2 tablespoons of Organic Dandelion Root (can be finely chopped or pulverized) into the water and then reduce the temperature to low and simmer for 5-7 minutes.
+Strain the tea with a fine mesh strainer and drink an 8 oz cup of this tea 3-4 times per day.

 - If you use the Dandelion Root Capsule the dosage is 500 mg, taken 3 times per day.

 - For both the leaf tincture and the Dandelion Root Tincture the dosage is 100 drops added to water, taken 3 times per day.
-When taking a tincture you should hold in the mouth/ under the tongue for 30 seconds before swallowing.
+When taking a tincture you should hold it under the tongue for 30 seconds before swallowing.

 - These are approximate dosage suggestions, see the precautions listed below.